Part II

 The Dragon as Emergent Power

 The Dragon embodies emergence.
 It is forged through integration: when light and shadow, instinct and intellect meet in living tension, something new can arise.
-Its power is discovered rather than imposed.
+Its power appears the way an emergent pattern appears: not imposed from above, but born when tension is held long enough to reorganize.

 Science and myth converge on one insight: novelty arises through interaction.

-Emergence is not only something to observe.
-It is something to feel from the inside.
+Emergence is not only something to observe; it is something to recognize from the inside and answer with choice.

 The Living Fractal: A Framework for Participation